apessino/modulator/readme.md

   1. The `Modulator<T>` trait definition
   2. An environment (host) type for modulators `ModulatorEnv<T>`
   3. A number of ready to use types that implement the modulator trait

+**Changes in version 0.3.0**

+- Updated to Rust 2021 edition
+- Update to latest version of `rand`, propagated API changes
+- Replaced the hash used by the modulator environment with `metro` - we don't really care about hash safety for the env, and metro is much faster than the default `std` hasher
+- (Repo only) Fixed a bug in `Newtonian` introduced by a merged PR; this change was never published
+- (Repo only) Removed dependencies and arena-based env, which were added by a merged PR but had issues; this change was never published

 **Introduction**
 -----